-- On their way to work - On their way to schools, colleges or universities (and sometimes also within the premises of their schools, colleges or universities) - At recreational spots like parks, gardens, monuments or markets
+- On their way to work - On their way to schools, colleges or universities - At recreational spots like parks, gardens, monuments or markets

-2.4 Reasons for Lack of Safety of Women and Girls in Public Places:
+Reasons for Lack of Safety of Women and Girls in Public Places:

-- Lack of Guards and Proper Security Measures: One of the most important findings that stood out from the PSAs is how staff and guards responsible for the security of these public places are either complicit to VAWG in public places or are perpetuators of it.
+- Lack of Guards and Proper Security Measures: One of the most important findings that stood out from the PSAs is how staff and guards responsible for the security of these public places are either complicit to VAWG or are perpetrators of it.
 They also hassle the youth and facilitators when they are conducting the PSA and refuse to cooperate with them.
-PSAs findings also stated the absolute lack of women guards and workers in most public spaces.
-It is worth noting that these public spaces do not even appoint women workers for spaces like women's toilet. - Recreational spaces like monuments and market places are also not accessed by women, when they are alone.
+PSAs findings also stated that there is a lack of women guards and workers in most public spaces. - Recreational spaces like monuments and market places are not accessed by women, when she is alone.
 They either visit in groups, with families or with partners.
 They might visit alone if they have a personal vehicle at their disposal.
-Clearly, the women's access to these public spaces is also divided across class lines, where women from more affluent backgrounds have better access to these places.
-There access to personal transport, better social capital and wealth contributes to their safety in these public places. - There were liquor bottle leftovers and syringes found in parks and monuments, indicating how they were frequently used for the purpose of intoxication which created an obvious threat to the public visiting the area.
+Clearly, women's access to these public spaces is also divided across class lines, where women from more affluent backgrounds have better access to these places.
+Their access to personal transport, better social capital and wealth contributes to their safety in these public places. - There were liquor bottle leftovers and syringes found in parks and monuments, indicating how they were frequently used for the purpose of intoxication which created an obvious threat to the public visiting the area.
 The Locals in the area corroborated that in times of police raid to these places, these people would use the broken boundaries of these public places to run away and escape.
-In Salarganj Market in Panipat, Haryana, it was found that men gathered at various locations Places such as tea stall, the chowk and the bus stand which are the main thoroughfare for women.
+In Salarganj Market in Panipat, Haryana, it was found that men gathered at various locations such as tea stalls, the chowk and the bus stand which are the main thoroughfare for women.
 Sometimes these men are also intoxicated.
-These men harass the women by passing
+They harass the women by passing sexual comments and luked remarks on them.

-- sexual comments on them along with certain public spaces being used to defecate in the open.
 All of the above makes the place highly threatening and inaccessible for women. - Public parks and monuments are visited by mixed groups such as children, youth, couples, women and men for recreational purposes.
-Yet these parks had poor infrastructure marked by broken boundary walls, poor security arrangement with minimal or no guards around the property for surveillance or relevant technology such as CCTV cameras employed for the above purpose.
-There were also areas which were covered with foliage and needed maintenance, some of these areas were out of the usual public eye and were dark and dim lit due to construction.
+Yet these parks had poor infrastructure marked by broken boundary walls, poor security arrangements with minimal or no guards around the property for surveillance or relevant technology such as CCTV cameras employed for the above purpose.
+There were also areas which were covered with foliage and needed maintenance; some of these areas were

+- out of the usual public eye and were dark and dimly lit due to construction.
 Some of these places were frequently visited by both men and women respectively, but could be accessed by men at all times during the day but women could access it only at certain times during the day. - Toilets make a big difference!
-Public places not just need women's toilets managed by women workers.
+Public places do not just need women's toilets managed by women workers.
 They also need women's toilets that are centrally located, well-lit, safe and clean.
 Open defecations should be banned in all public spaces.
-Many PSAs brought out how despite the presence of toilets, men choose to defecate in the open (sometimes, in front of women's toilet), which can lead to instances of VAWG in public spaces.
+Many PSAs brought out how despite the presence of toilets, men choose to defecate in the open (sometimes, in front of women's toilets), which can lead to instances of VAWG in public spaces.
 Many reports in the past have pointed out that the lack of proper, safe and clean toilets often inhibits women's mobility, curbing their participation in public life.